ndorrh/Enumerable/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-- **[What is a morse Code]**

-  - Morse code is a method used in telecommunication to encode text characters as standardized sequences of two different signal durations, called dots and dashes, or dits and dahs

 - **[Can I run This program On linux]**

   - Yes.
 Just Clone the repository and open it with VSCODE